Services Offered

 Retrograde Cricopharyngeus Dysfunction (R-CPD) | Inability to Burp

 Another BVI discovery is a previously unknown disorder causing severe daily distress of inability to belch, socially-awkward gurgling noises, bloating and other abdominal distress and in most cases excessive flatulence.
 A single injection of Botox into the upper esophageal sphincter resovles this problem permantly in 4 of 5 patients.
-So far (January 2023) BVI doctors have treated over 1195 patients from 50 states and 18 foreign countries.
+So far (January 2024) BVI doctors have treated over 1,600 patients from all 50 states and 25 foreign countries.